ovh/docs/pages/account/api/terraform-at-ovhcloud/guide.en-gb.md

 - [Hashicorp vSphere provider](https://registry.terraform.io/providers/hashicorp/vsphere/latest) to automate the operations of OVHcloud [Hosted Private Cloud powered by VMware](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/).
 - [Nutanix provider](https://registry.terraform.io/providers/nutanix/nutanix/latest) to automate the operations of OVHcloud [Hosted Private Cloud powered by Nutanix](https://www.ovhcloud.com/en-gb/hosted-private-cloud/nutanix/).

-## Mapping from OVHCloud GUI to Terraform provider & resource
+## Mapping OVHcloud GUI to Terraform providers & resources

 OVHcloud console GUI (also called "Control Panel" or "Manager") hides some background API complexity to the user.
-So from a GUI concept, it may be difficult to find the correct provider and the associated
+From a GUI concept, it may be difficult to find the correct provider and the associated
 [resource](https://developer.hashicorp.com/terraform/language/resources).
 The tables below are here to help.

 > [!primary]
 >
 > - The following categories are based on the Control Panel 'New version (Beta)' from December 2022.
-> - If no resource is not available but a Terraform [data source](https://developer.hashicorp.com/terraform/language/data-sources) is, this is mentionned in the table with "[data source]".
+> - If no resource is not available but a Terraform [data source](https://developer.hashicorp.com/terraform/language/data-sources) is, this is mentioned in the table with "[data source]".

 ### Bare Metal Cloud